Dual Antiplatelet Therapy For Shock Patients With Acute Myocardial Infarction (DAPT-SHOCK-AMI)

 Monitoring.
 External monitor Clinical Research Associate (CRA)

-Myocardial reinfarction is defined as a new (additional) MI that must differ from the MI based on which the patient was enrolled into the study, satisfying the Third Universal Definition of MI criteria.
+Myocardial reinfarction (MI) is defined as a new (additional) MI that must differ from the MI based on which the patient was enrolled into the study, satisfying the universal definition of MI criteria.

-Urgent revascularisation of the infarct related artery is defined as a new emergent/urgent revascularisation of the artery intervened upon in the initial procedure, due to repeated manifestations of ischemia occurring after completion of the initial PCI.
+Urgent revascularization of the infarct-related artery is defined as a new emergent/urgent revascularization of the artery that was intervened in during the initial procedure due to repeated manifestations of ischemia after the completion of the initial PCI.

-Stroke is defined as rapid onset of a new neurological deficit due to an ischemic or haemorrhagic lesion in the central nervous system with the symptoms lasting for at least 24 hours from their onset or resulting in death.
+Stroke is defined as the rapid onset of a new neurological deficit due to an ischemic or hemorrhagic lesion in the central nervous system, with symptoms lasting at least 24 hours from their onset or resulting in death.

 Definitive stent thrombosis is defined according to the Academic Research Consortium criteria.